yummyweb/Glide/README.md

 ## Install

+### Stable
+To install the stable release from pypi, run `pip install glide-cli` and it will automatically install Glide on your system.

+### Development
 For now in order to install Glide on your system, you need to build it from source.
 Thankfully that is super easy.
 All you need is Python and prefferably, a virtualenv.

 Clone the repo on your system and run `python3 -m pip install --editable .` in order to install the Glide CLI locally.